 You are allowed to take three quarters leave of absence during your graduate career at UCLA.
 You may request up to three quarters at one time.
 To activate a leave, see the Graduate Advisor for the form.
 When you are on leave, you will have access to Young Research Library (YRL) and Bruin Online.
 All other university services will be closed to you.

 Advisors: You should meet with your faculty advisor at least once each quarter.
 If you are not already in contact with your advisor, you should email them to set up an appointment.
-Your first year advisor is assigned by the graduate vice chair based on your interests as an incoming student.
-It is normal and unproblematic, however, for students to change advisors as their research interests develop.
+Your first year advisor is assigned by the Graduate Vice Chair based on your interests as an incoming student.
+It is normal and unproblematic, however, for students to change advisors as their research trajectories develop.

-At the beginning of your second year, you need to let us know who your advisor is.
-Whether or not you are changing advisors, you are required to submit a Program Advisor form by the end of the second week of the fall quarter of your second year.
-You need to submit this form regardless of whether you are keeping your first year advisor or changing to a new one.
-Please note that you will only be permitted to submit your first qualifying paper if you have a Change of Program Advisor form on file with the Graduate Office.

 You may change your advisor at any time, including during your first year, for any reason: e.g, you have developed a working relationship with a different member of the faculty, your interests have changed or you simply want to work with someone else.
 To make such a change, you must get the consent of your new advisor but not your old one, and you need not provide a reason.
 Just submit a Change of Program Advisor form at any time to the Graduate Advisor.

+As part of your yearly self-assessment, you will be asked who your advisor is.
+We will update our records based on your response.
+That is, if you tell us that advisor is someone different than our records indicate, we will update our records and notify your new advisor.

 III.
 Course Requirements & Fields of Study